Krumelur/WordPuzzleSolver/content/Add_and_implement_Azure_Functions_project_2.md

 ### Save results

-The last step is to save the results back into a database where the client can pick them up.
+The last step is to save the results back.
+Again, we will use the BLOB's meta data dictionary.
+The required call